 Generalisation: what is it and why?

 Generalisation refers to the modification of an analytical procedure to make it applicable to many settings, by removing specificities related to a particular data file or data format.
+This means trying to avoid hard-coding anything that is specific to the structure of the original dataset (e.g. number of years).
 Generalisation aims to optimise the reusability at different times (e.g. regular result update), enlarge the application of a given analysis to different input data files while keeping the initial analytical procedure fully reproducible as pictured in the Graphical abstract ❹.
-Generalising an analytical step requires identifying key steps and invariant parameters from those that must be adaptable to allow for the analysis to be applied to specific characteristics of various datasets.
+Generalising an analytical step requires identifying key elements and invariant parameters from those that must be adaptable to allow for the analysis to be applied to specific characteristics of various datasets.
 These parameters must be implemented to be easily modified if needed.
 Generalisation can be tricky because the higher the flexibility of an analytical step, the greater the risk of errors in its use.
 This is why generalisation should be complemented by clear statement and an implementation of red flags and warnings to prevent such events.
 As with atomisation, generalisation is primarily a conceptual way to build analytical procedures.
-It requires minor change of practices to reach certain degree of generalisation, avoiding additional effort later on for reusability, reproducibility, and share.
+It requires minor change of practices to reach certain degree of generalisation, avoiding additional effort later for reusability, reproducibility, and share.

-How to do atomisation and generalisation with computer codes: Finding balance
+Practical steps towards atomised and generalised coding

 Breaking down codes into elementary steps to achieve atomisation is not an intuitive task at first as it may target a single function or a more intricate set of several functions.
 There could be different degrees of atomisation, depending on the grain required to decompose the analytical process (fig. 1; tab.
 1).
 The application of general guidelines and best practices implies finding a balance between the most appropriate degree of atomisation and generalisation.
 This depends on the type of analytical procedure or the targeted audience (e.g. with different interests and programming skills).
 Attention to this balance is critical to ensure that the analytical procedures could be reused.
 For instance, a workflow in which each function would be considered as a unique elementary step would optimise the flexibility but may likely add unnecessary complexity.
 At the other extreme, considering a whole analytical workflow as an elementary step may make it ready-to-use and simplify its application, but would be too coarse and therefore limit flexibility by violating the principle of atomisation.